ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Cascadia College is a public, state institution, so it offers a reduced tuition rate of $3,574 for students who qualify as state residents and attend full-time.

-Attending an insitution where you qualify for in-state tuition can save significant money on the total cost of attending college.
-Take the time to verify your state's rules for in-state residency.
+Choosing a college where you qualify for in-state status can cut the cost of college tuition.
+Be sure to verify your state's eligibility criteria for as an in-state resident.
 Every state has its own rules about what makes someone eligible for in-state tuition.
-Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria as well, depending on the state you and your parents currently live in.
+In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
+There may be other criteria as well, depending on where you live.

 Explore other Washington colleges

-Tuition at Cascadia College is the same for each student.
+Tuition at Cascadia College is the same for all students.

 Cascadia College Living Expenses, Fees, and More

-In addition to tuition, there are other costs associated with college, like room and board, facility fees, and books and supplies.
+In addition to tuition, room and board, books, transportation and fees are also costs it consider when budgeting for college.
 Let's take a look at what impacts these costs, and what to expect at Cascadia College.

 House and Food Costs at Cascadia College

-Housing and campus dining at Cascadia College costs $16,512 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat all or some of your meals the school dining halls.
+Room and board at Cascadia College costs $16,512 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat in the school dining halls.

-Cascadia College does not provide on-campus housing for students, so there are no charge for dorms, however students should consider other housing costs when estimating the actual cost of different colleges.
+Cascadia College does not provide on-campus housing for students, so there is no cost for housing, however students should consider other housing costs when looking at the actual cost of different schools

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
 The actual cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
 To save money, many students choose to use books from the library or buy used textbooks and materials.